 - 1. Failure to achieve a semester grade point average of 2.8 or greater in the semester following academic probation. - 2.
 Inability to progress If a student does not receive a "C" in all technical courses. - 3.
-If a student falls below a 75 on a lab practical/skills check and is unable to successfully pass with the retake policy listed above. - 4.
-Failure of a clinical practice will require the student to complete another comparable experience or remediation determined by the Academic Coordinator of Clinical Education.
+If a student falls below a 75 on a lab practical/skills check and is unable to successfully pass with the retake policy listed above. - Failure of a clinical practice will require the student to complete another comparable experience or remediation determined by the Academic Coordinator of Clinical Education.
 Failure of the second clinical practice or remediation will result in dismissal. - 5.
 All general education courses taken in which the student receives below a "C" must be repeated.
 Failure to repeat such courses within one academic semester shall result in the student being dismissed from the program. - 6.
 Successful completion of all required course work and graduation from the program must occur within 3 years of initial enrollment in PTA courses.
 Failure to do so will create ineligibility for further participation and will require re-application to the program as a new student.
-Extenuating circumstances will be reviewed by the Program Director. - 7.
-Academic Dishonesty If a student breaks the Northwest Florida State College Academic Integrity policy, disciplinary actions will be taken per that policy and may result is dismissal from the program. - 8.
+Extenuating circumstances will be reviewed by the Program Director. - Academic Dishonesty If a student breaks the Northwest Florida State College Academic Integrity policy, disciplinary actions will be taken per that policy and may result is dismissal from the program. - 8.
 Behavioral Probation: any behavioral probation exceeding one semester. - 9.
 Attendance Policy: If a student does not comply with the program attendance policy.

 If a student is dismissed from the program, the program director will administratively withdraw that student from all program classes in which they are currently enrolled.
+Students remain subject to the Student Code of Conduct set out in the College Catalog and Student Handbook.